Eastdale, Colorado

 Eastdale is an extinct town in Costilla County, in the U.S. state of Colorado.
+Eastdale was a farming community on the Colorado/New Mexico border.

 History

 Eastdale was laid out in 1890.
 The Eastdale post office operated from April 27, 1895, until July 15, 1909.
+The San Luis, Colorado, post office (ZIP code 81152) serves the area.
 A large share of the first settlers were Mormons.